Mobility scooters at your council property

 You must get written permission to keep an electric mobility scooter.
 This is because we need to make sure that your property is suitable, and that it can be stored and charged safely.

-To request permission, please contact your local Housing Office.
+To request permission, please contact your local housing office.

 What happens next